great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_create_modular_expectations.rst

             max_val, (float, int)
         ), "Provided max threshold must be a number"

-In this method, given a configuration the user has provided, we check that certain conditions are satisfied by the configuration.
-For example, if the user has given us a minimum and maximum threshold, it is important to verify that our minimum threshold does not exceed our maximum threshold.
+Step 5: Validate (Sometimes)

-**Step 5: Validate (Sometimes)**
+____________________________

    In this final step, we simply need to validate that the results of our metrics meet our Expectations.
 For Expectations of type ColumnMapDatasetExpectation, which maps a column to a boolean series by asking questions that are fundamentally boolean in nature (Ex: are my column values nonnull?), this is implemented automatically by the GE machinery and does not require user implementation.
 If your data inquiry can be summed up by a true or false question, feel free to skip this step.

    The validate method is implemented as _validate.
 This method takes a dictionary named Metrics, which contains all metrics requested by your metric dependencies, and performs a simple validation against your success keys (i.e. important thresholds) in order to return a dictionary indicating whether the Expectation has evaluated successfully or not.
 In order to obtain these success keys, the Expectation parent class has a get_success_kwargs method which returns a dictionary containing all necessary success keys:

 .. code-block:: python